 - The aesthetics were unpolished; there were pages and pages of links that had been handcrafted but weren’t easy to maintain.

 - There was a lot of re-coding required to change existing records and database structures.

 Overall, the infrastructure was just so limiting, the team couldn’t scale their program without a huge amount of manual effort.

-That’s when Avaya decided to scrap it’s DIY approach and implement Ecosystem-as-a-Service with Constellant.
+That’s when Avaya decided to scrap it’s DIY approach and implement Ecosystem Management-as-a-Service with Constellant.

-Jon’s team at Avaya were initially drawn to the Ecosystem-as-a-Service infrastructure because they knew they’d no longer have any gaps in functionality.
+Jon’s team at Avaya were initially drawn to the Ecosystem Management-as-a-Service infrastructure because they knew they’d no longer have any gaps in functionality.
 That meant the team running DevConnect could now focus on automating workflows in key areas like the ticketing process.

 But the challenge was hardly a small one.
 A few months later, the team re-launched DevConnect.
 To get there, we migrated 70,000 users and 21,000 companies to a system that included: